Healthy commerce is impossible without inventory management.

 There are 3 key categories:

 A (high-value products, small in number, with low frequency of sales): They require the most attention and should be monitored more closely.
-They have a greater impact on cash flow and sales, but they are not in a constant high demand.
+They have a greater impact on cash flow and sales, but they are not in constant high demand.
 They are quite unpredictable.

 C (low-value products, large in number, with high sales frequency): These products generate sales, they are easy to predict, and they exit warehouse shelves quickly and easily.
 They are self-sustainable money-makers.